feathersjs/feathers/packages/authentication-oauth1/README.md

 }));
 ```

-This will pull from your global `auth` object in your config file.
+This will set up session middleware and authentication pulling from your global `auth` object in your config file.
 It will also mix in the following defaults, which can be customized.

 #### Default Options